ammrat13/qf-idl-solver/README.md

 * `stats`: prints statistics at the end of a run instead of `sat` / `unsat`.
 * `csv`: prints statistics in CSV format instead of the default human-readable format.
 This flag has no effect if `stats` is not specified.
-* `timeout`: accepts a duration as an argument, and gives up solving after that duration.
+* `soft-timeout` and `hard-timeout`: accept a duration as an argument, and give up solving after that duration.
 If the program gives up, the returned status is `unknown`.
 Otherwise, the status is either `sat` or `unsat`.
-(In other words, this solver is complete.)
 Also, the timeout doesn't count the time taken to ingest and preprocess the file.
+  * `soft-timeout`: waits for the current iteration of the solver to complete before terminating.
+  * `hard-timeout`: kills the process after the duration elapses, possibly leaving the statistics in an inconsistent state.

 Command-line flags can also be used to specify the preprocessing and theory solving strategies.
 The available preprocessing strategies, specified with the